Ullio/android_device_sony_jlo/README.md

 Experimental cm-10.1 changes for the Xperia J.

-Currently the display is not working.
+Currently AV, RIL, and Bluetooth are not working.